albertomurillo/ansible-openstack/roles/os-common/README.md

 This role do two things:
 * Defines common variables for other openstack roles
-* Install repositories containing OpenStack Mitaka packages
+* Install repositories containing OpenStack Newton packages

 Requirements
 ------------